Skip to Content

 Do all horses need bell boots?

 No. Only horses that overreach, wear expensive shoes that would be costly to replace, or are young and still developing coordination truly need bell boots consistently.
 Experienced horses with clean movement and barefoot horses with no injury history often go better without them.
-Boots trap heat, and daily heat exposure without a specific protection reason creates a slow tendon and hoof health risk that accumulates over time.
+In humid climates especially, boots trap heat and moisture — and daily exposure without a specific protection reason creates a slow hoof health risk that accumulates over time, particularly in barefoot horses or horses in wet conditions.

 What are bell boots for horses used for?